trainML/stable-diffusion-2/README.md

 By default, the cli automatically attaches to the job and streams the job's log output.
 After a few minutes, the job will return.
 The generated images will be in the `outputs` folder of the current directory in a zip file named `Stable_Diffusion_2_-_Upscale_Inference.zip`.
 Unzip the file to see the results.
 Depending on the settings used for the prompt, each job should cost around $0.07-0.08.

-Similar to the text-to-image example, this can also be launch from a Python script:
+Similar to the text-to-image example, this can also be launched from a Python script:

 <pre><code>job = await trainml_client.jobs.create(
     "Stable Diffusion 2 - Inference",